hyperwebpages/Technical-Stock-Screener/readme.md

 To run the app, you will need a bearer token from the Twitter API.
 You can follow this tutorial to obtain it: https://towardsdatascience.com/how-to-access-data-from-the-twitter-api-using-tweepy-python-e2d9e4d54978.

-You then need to copy it into the `config.toml` file.
-For now, you can use my token, but I will revoke it soon.

-> **WARNING**: this method to store token is good only for local development.
-If you intend to deploy the app, it is better to store the token in the environment variables and load it with python.

 ## Add stock to watchlist